shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

 ```

-There will be a list of the available pipeline configurations that can be pushed to.
+There will be a list of the available pipeline configurations that the cloned configuration can be pushed to.
 Enter the ID of the primary pipeline configuration for the project you are updating the configuration for.

-NOTE: You can also find the id for your Pipeline Configuration on the Pipeline Configuration page in Shotgun that we viewed in **<a href=”#step3”>Step 3</a>:** of this guide.
+**NOTE:** You can also find the id for your Pipeline Configuration on the Pipeline Configuration page in Shotgun that we viewed in **<a href=”#step3”>Step 3</a>:** of this guide.
 To find the project ID go to the Configuration List and add the ID column.

 ![ID column](../../../images/learning_content/toolkit_basics_guides/installing_app/17_id_column.png)

 After you enter the ID, Shotgun will:

-Backup the Primary configuration
+* Backup the Primary configuration
-Copy the cloned configuration
+* Copy the cloned configuration
-Associate the copied cloned configuration with the project leaving the clone intact
+* Associate the copied cloned configuration with the project leaving the clone intact
-Displaying where the Primary config was saved
+* Displaying where the Primary config was saved
-Check to see if there are any apps that need to be downloaded and cached
+* Check to see if there are any apps that need to be downloaded and cached

 ```